- With over 7,100 islands, the Philippines is considered the world’s marine biodiversity epicenter.

 There is no specific law that governs sport fishing in the Philippines.
 However, policies are being implemented to conserve the country’s fishery.

-Some of the policies include endangered species protection (all our list in the “top fish to catch section” is not yet classified as threatened or endangered) and the establishment of fish sanctuaries and marine reserves wherein sport fishing is strictly prohibited.
+Some policies include endangered species protection (the fish in the “top fish to catch section” are not classified as threatened or endangered) and establishing fish sanctuaries and marine reserves wherein sport fishing is strictly prohibited.

-It’s highly advisable talking with your local fishing guide about the do’s and don’ts in fishing, as there may be a slight variation in policies between fishing areas.
+It’s highly advisable to talk with your local fishing guide about the do’s and don’ts in fishing, as there may be a slight variation in policies between fishing areas.

 Your Key Takeaways On Why To Visit The Philippines

-As I mentioned, Filipinos take pride in the locales as we always take care of all your needs, whether they be fishing-related or not.
+As I mentioned, Filipinos take pride in the locales as we always care for all your fishing-related needs.
 That’s how hospitable Filipinos are!

 Your second takeaway is that you can do other things in the Philippines.
-Being a tourist country, there’s a lot to see in this tropical nation, both on land and underwater.
+Being a tourist country, there’s much to see in this tropical nation, both on land and underwater.

 And lastly, your final takeaway is the value for money.
 The purchasing power of foreign currencies in Philippine goods and services is far greater than in other countries.

 I hope that this article on the Philippines was useful and informative.
-You can check out more articles on fishing in other countries around the world here!
+You can read more articles on fishing vacations in other countries, including Australia, an angling paradise with similar species and friendly people.